-Although the U.S Bureau of Labor Statistics September jobs report showed less people than expected were returning to work, one expert says he is already seeing “boomerang” employees return to their old jobs.
+Although the U.S Bureau of Labor Statistics September jobs report showed than less people than expected were returning to work, one expert says he is already seeing “boomerang” employees return to their old jobs.

-Anthony Klotz, a professor of management at Texas A&M who coined the term “The Great Resignation” regarding people quitting jobs amid the COVID-19 pandemic, shared an example Business Insider this week of a woman who decided she missed her old team after months off.
+Anthony Klotz, a professor of management at Texas A&M who coined the term “The Great Resignation” regarding people quitting jobs amid the COVID-19 pandemic, shared an example Business Insider this week of a women who decided she missed her old team after months off.

 Klotz said the woman from his example had an employer who welcomed her back, something that in the past may have been unlikely.
 With the current tight labor market, he recommends that employers embrace their ex-employees.